siyia2/iso-commander/README.md

 The most capable ISO manager on Linux.
 Mount, Unmount, Delete, Copy, Move, ConvertTo, and Write ISO images with zero compromise.

-The most capable ISO manager on Linux, with a best-in-class Windows 10/11 USB write engine.
+Includes a best-in-class Windows 10/11 USB write engine.
 Native GPT + FAT32/NTFS layout — no wimlib, no file splitting, no workarounds.
 Works correctly out of the box where other tools struggle.